On Cloitre's hiccup sequences: Abstract

 \section{Abstract}

-In 2003, Benoit Cloitre entered a bunch of sequences in the OEIS that we call \emph{hiccup} sequences.
-We collect the various claims, observations, and proofs of properties of these sequences that have been entered in the OEIS over the years, and present a unified approach, guided by a remarkable theorem of Bosma, Dekking, and Steiner.
+In 2003, Benoit Cloitre entered a family of sequences in the OEIS that we call \emph{hiccup} sequences.
+We collect the various claims, observations, and proofs of properties of these sequences that have been entered in the OEIS over the years, and present a unified approach, inspired by a remarkable theorem of Bosma, Dekking, and Steiner.